CEN3031-Essie/Essie/README.md

 ```

 ***
-## Post Mean-Install Guide
+## Post Mean Install Guide
-If you haven't already gone through the Mean-Install Guide, please do that first.
+If you haven't already gone through the Mean Install Guide, please do that first.

-1)	Go into your terminal and clone the github repo by:
+1)	Go into your terminal and clone the Essie github repo with:
 ```
 $ git clone https://github.com/CEN3031-Essie/Essie.git
 ```